Welcome to Back Country Stations: Rakaia to Kaikoura Coast

 And so over the period of 150 years New Zealand has developed a culture and folklore around the High Country farming lifestyle that is embedded in our national psyche to this day.

-On this tour we visit farms and station that are located in the high country, valleys and plains closer to the coast.
+On this tour we visit farms and stations that are located in the high country, valleys and plains closer to the coast.

 Rakaia to Hanmer Springs